 - In →

 Calliope Borealic was inspired by its location in Anchorage, Alaska.
-The sculpture contains houses and mining carts that reference the nearby Kennecott Mine, which was one of the biggest copper mines in Alaska, but closed in 1938 and became a popular ghost town.
-Within the tracks, visitors will see a white “Nodding” Polar Bear that reflects the local wildlife.
+The sculpture contains houses and mining carts that reference the nearby Kennecott Mine, formerly one of the biggest copper mines in Alaska, but closed in 1938 and became a popular ghost town.
+Within the tracks, visitors will see a white “nodding” polar bear that reflects local wildlife.

-The ball machine contains four different tracks, and visitors are able to interact with the sculpture by retrieving balls and moving them to six different locations.
-People can also turn a knob and release balls into the Loop-the-Loop.
-Inside the machine as devices such as a Rock Back, Chaos Wheel, Dumper, and musical elements like a xylophone bar and bells.
-On top of the ball machine is a 6 foot tall moire wheel.
+This interactive ball machine contains four different tracks and visitors are able to interact with the sculpture by retrieving balls and moving them to six different locations.
+Visitors can also turn a knob and release balls into the Loop-the-Loop.
+The inside of the machine has devices such as a Rock Back, Chaos Wheel, Dumper, and musical elements like a xylophone bar and bells.
+On top of the ball machine is a 6-foot tall moire wheel.

 14.5' x 9' x 3'

 Anchorage Museum, Anchorage, Alaska